rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 The AI's memories will now include what it was thinking and where, for example...

 > ...
 I was approaching a bend in the road and about to slow down when I heard a loud noise off to the side that reminded me of an accelerating motorbike...

+In theory this can go to an arbitrary depth...

+> ...
+I was at home and feeling happy while thinking about the time when I was feeling nervous at work and thinking about my plan to...

 These past events will allow...